Here are just a few of the reviews, testimonials and comments readers have made about WhatAllergy.com

 “I just wanted to say how much I absolutely love your Facebook page!
 Thanks for your fabulous site.”
 Thahn Thai of Zach and Charlie’s Food Discovery

 “I learn something new every time I read your newsletters.
 Sincerely think they’re great.”
-Amie Prest, co-founder of The Mesquite Company, passionate about food, flavour and facts.
+Amie Prest, co-founder of The Mesquite Company,

 “I came across your website, and I think it’s awesome.
 I was impressed with the content and information.
 I have been working in the nutrition industry since 1997, and am also a freelance writer.